Important notice regarding the sailing

 Follow-up test 4 days after departure

 Testing of passengers takes place at the port area in Hirtshals before boarding.
-Therefore Saturday is to be considered day 0.
-It is recommended to get a follow-up test 4 days after departure - ie. Wednesday.
+Therefore the departure day is to be considered day 0.
+It is recommended to get a follow-up test 4 days after departure.
 This test is free of charge.
 See more information about the follow-up test on corona.fo

 Traveling from Iceland to the Faroe Islands

 Faroese authorities demand that all passengers traveling to the Faroe Islands must be tested for Covid-19.
 Passengers traveling from Iceland to the Faroe Islands get a test on board.
-The prices is DKK 390.
+The price is DKK 390.
 Children under the age of 12 do not need a test.
-All passengers will get an email before traveling with information about registration and payment.
+Order and pay for the test here corona.smyrilline.com.

 Passengers get the test result some hours after arrival in the Faroe Islands.
 Only passengers that are tested positive will get information about the test result.